 Jim Corridan is Indiana State Archivist, Director of the Indiana Archives and Records Administration, and Deputy State Librarian focusing on statewide services and outreach.
 Previously, Jim was president of The Corridan Group, a management consulting firm, and served as executive vice president of the Sigma Pi Educational Foundation.
 While living in Vincennes, he served on the executive committee of the Vincennes/Knox Preservation Foundation and on the committees that successfully restored the Hack & Simon office building and the Dale House, both in Vincennes.
 Jim is the president-elect of the Council of State Archivists, and chairs the Council's State Electronic Records Initiative.

-Daniel Kloc is a 1987 graduate of the University of Notre Dame with a Bachelor of Architecture degree, and has been a resident of the Indianapolis area for 23 years.
-Daniel is currently a Facility Architect with St. Vincent Health in Indianapolis, serving 19 health care ministries throughout Indiana.
-Daniel is a past-president and current member of the American Institute of Architects Indianapolis Chapter, and a member of both the American Society for Healthcare Engineering and the Indiana Society for Healthcare Engineering.
+Daniel Kloc is a 1987 graduate of the University of Notre Dame with a Bachelor of Architecture degree, and has been a resident of the Indianapolis area for 28 years.
+Daniel is currently Director of Operations for the downtown Indianapolis architecture firm DkGr, on Monument Circle.
+Daniel is a past-president and current member of the American Institute of Architects, and a member of both the American Society for Healthcare Engineering and the Indiana Society for Healthcare Engineering.